solacecommunity/solace-prometheus-exporter/README.md

       --enable-tls               Set to true, to start listenAddr as TLS port.
 Make sure to provide valid server certificate and private key files.
       --certificate=CERTIFICATE  If using TLS, you must provide a valid server certificate in PEM format.
 Can be set via config file, cli parameter or env variable.
       --private-key=PRIVATE-KEY  If using TLS, you must provide a valid private key in PEM format.
 Can be set via config file, cli parameter or env variable.
+      --cert-type=CERT-TYPE      Set the certificate type PEM | PKCS12.
+      --pkcs12File=PKCS12FILE    If using TLS, you must provide a valid pkcs12 file.
+      --pkcs12Pass=PKCS12PASS    If using TLS, you must provide a valid pkcs12 password.
 ```

 The configuration parameters can be placed into a config file or into a set of environment variables or can be given via